monitio/tread/README.md

 Tread is a header-only C library designed to provide a lightweight API for creating simple "graphics" with extra advanced features only using system API's in the terminal.
 It aims to hide away low-level terminal complexities while still offering an experience similar to Raylib but in the terminal and functionality of NCurses with a lot of configuration.

 It has recently been tested and made to fully work on Windows using either GCC or Clang from Mingw64 (latest version from [winlibs](https://winlibs.com)).
 While designed for cross-platform compatibility, specific POSIX environments will require further testing.
-So for now, **don't** use POSIX environments for running Tread.
+The actual terminal interfaces you make using POSIX environments and Tread haven't been tested yet.
+But, the compilation of the examples do compile using LLVM and Clang on Ubuntu according to [Github Actions](https://github.com/monitio/tread/actions).

 ---